 Depression is a widespread disorder that affects around one in 15 adults each year.
 There are many different types and causes of depression, some of which require medication or hospitalization.
-Although many home remedies for depression may also help a person cope with grief or loss, depression differs from grief (but the two may occur at the same time).

 Symptoms of depression include:

 - Loss of interest or pleasure in activities

 - Changes in appetite

 The most commonly prescribed antidepressants are selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine (Prozac), paroxetine (Paxil) and sertraline (Zoloft).
 These medications are generally safe at higher doses and come with few problematic side effects.
 However, many different antidepressant options are available, and your doctor will work with you to find the right medication and dosage.

 While many people with depression require therapy or other professional medical care, there are home remedies that can help resolve mild cases or complement treatment.

 Remedies and Treatments for Depression

 There are several strategies and treatments that can help you manage your depression symptoms.
 They can also help prevent recurrence after a depressive reaction has passed.